ftrias/TeensyDebug/README.md

 Installing on Mac
 -------------------------------------------

 This tool requires Python, which is installed by default on Macs.
-Install by running `install.command` located in the disribution direction.
+Install by running `install-mac.command` located in the disribution direction.
 This script creates a new menu option in Arduino and copies itself to the tools directory.
 It makes no changes to any source code.

+Copy the entire directoy to your local Arduino directory, which is usually `~/Documents/Arduino/libraries`.

 Installing on Windows
 -------------------------------------------

-This tool is installed by running `install.bat` as Administrator.
+This tool is installed by running `install-windows.bat` as Administrator.
 Do this by right-clicking on the file and selecting `Run as administraor`.
 This script creates a new menu option in Arduino and copies itself to the tools directory.

 Installing on Linux
 -------------------------------------------
-Run `install.sh` to install.
+Run `install-linux.sh` to install.
 It assumes your Arduino is installed in `~/arduino`.
 If this is not, pass the direction with the `-i=path` option.

 New menu options
 -------------------------------------------